How To Write A Preface That Will Make You Look Like A Pro, AND Get You More Book Sales

 Question #3: How Do I Close The Preface?

 The main body of the preface is followed by a statement of thanks and acknowledgments to people who were helpful to the author during the writing of the book.
-If the list of acknowledgements is too long, a separate section should be created just for the acknowledgements.
+If the list of acknowledgments is too long, a separate section should be created just for the acknowledgments.

 Now that you better understand the preface, and how it is put together, you can clearly see that it wasn’t as difficult to understand or write as you might have first thought.
 Remember, the preface is one of the important places for you to make an emotional connection with the reader.